pastorhudson/pco-services-display/README.md

 `python main.py`

 ### Windows Executable
-Make sure the .env file is in the same directory as the exe `get_report.exe`
+Make sure the config.env file is in the same directory as the exe `get_report.exe`

+### Mac Executable
+Make sure the config.env file is in the same directory as the exe 'get_report'